 Most definitely.
 Inclusion is carefully planned for each pupil and our main goal is to ensure that inclusion programmes are successful and purposeful for mainstream and Lighthouse pupils alike, building as pupils gain in confidence and self-esteem.

 Every pupil is assessed against their current attainment levels, their life skills strengths and areas of challenge, as well as their social, emotional and communication skills.
 An individualised learning profile is developed and targets set for each pupil.
 During every lesson students are given a series of opportunities to work towards and achieve their particular targets; tutors teach the skills essential to achieving these targets.
 Once a target has been reached, that skill is generalised and applied within other settings in the school, and out in the community, then further generalised at home through parent liaison and training.

-Lighthouse offers its students an educational core through essential subjects such as maths, ICT, literacy and science.
-We are also committed to offering wide and often bespoke learning pathways designed for the individual through autism specific interventions, life-skills, humanities and vocational subjects tailored to the levels of understanding, interest and ambitions of the students.
+Lighthouse School’s educational offer is delivered through four key cornerstones: Curriculum, Speech & Language, Wellbeing and Skills & Experiences (Employability & Life).The curriculum offers students an educational core through essential subjects such as Maths, ICT, English, Science, Humanities and vocational subjects.
+We are also committed to offering wide and often bespoke learning pathways designed for the individual through autism specific interventions and life-skills tailored to the levels of understanding, interest and ambitions of the students.